Sergen1993/SergenTasdivar_T1A3/python/SergenTasdivar_T1A3/README.md

 To use and install the application, follow these instructions:

 1. Installation:
-   - Clone the repository: `git clone <repository-url>`
+   - Clone the repository: `git clone <https://github.com/Sergen1993/SergenTasdivar_T1A3.git>`
-   - Change into the project directory: `cd sneaker-shop-terminal-app`
+   - Change into the project directory: `cd SergenTasdivar_T1A3`
    - Install the required packages: `pip install tabulate termcolor`

 2. Dependencies: